 On May 7, the Florida Department of Health reported the eleventh confirmed case of COVID-19 on Sanibel.
 The Florida Department of Health does not provide the City any information other than what appears on these reports.
 Check the Florida Department of Health website for more information.

 The Florida Department of Health updates its COVID-19 reports to include the number of cases per day by city, in addition to the number of cases per county, and statewide totals.
 The City of Sanibel home page provides direct access to these daily reports.

 We appreciate your patience while we deal with this pandemic.
-The safety and well being of our guests, owners, and employees are our priorities.
+The safety and well being of our guests, owners, and employees are our top priorities.

 Community Park, 2221 Periwinkle Way

-Recreation Center, 3880 Sanibel Captiva Rd.
+Recreation Center, 3880 Sanibel Captiva Road

-Community Park Playground, at 2231 Periwinkle Way
+Community Park Playground, 2231 Periwinkle Way

-Tolls/Transportation: In-person toll operation will stop as of March 18.
-Collections will take place via transponder and toll-by-plate.
-Effective March 19, LeeWay Service Center is closed to the public.
-Customer service will be offered through a 24-hour drop box at the LeeWay Service Center, and by mail and fax.
+Tolls/Transportation: In-person cash toll collections are suspended.
+Toll collections are via transponder or are billed by mail via license plate scan.
+The LeeWay Service Center remains closed to the public.
+Customer service is offered through a 24-hour drop box at the LeeWay Service Center, and by mail and fax.

 Wedding Ceremonies: Wedding ceremonies have been suspended until further notice.